What is Neglect?

 Lack of supervision and guidance - The child may be exposed to hazards and risks, parents or caregivers are inattentive to avoidable dangers, the child is left with inappropriate caregivers, and/ or experiences a lack of appropriate supervision and guidance.
 It can include failing to provide appropriate boundaries for young people about behaviours such as under-age sex and alcohol use. ay also include neglect of, or unresponsiveness to, a child’s basic emotional needs

-For further guidance see the Neglect 7 Minute Guide
+For further guidance see the Neglect 7 Minute Guide (PDF, 138KB)

 Cheshire East Safeguarding Children’s Partnership have developed a number of documents and tools into a neglect toolkit.